314-994-0200

 Vitamin A creams: A topical medication that stimulates the immune system to fight against the virus.

-It's important to consult with a dermatologist for proper diagnosis and guidance on the most suitable treatment option for molluscum contagiosum.
+It's important to consult with our skin doctors for proper diagnosis and guidance on the most suitable treatment option for molluscum contagiosum.
 They can assess the severity of the condition and recommend an appropriate course of action based on individual circumstances.

 Nonprescription Products for Molluscum Contagiosum

-In the search for relief from molluscum contagiosum, nonprescription products can offer a convenient and accessible solution.
-These over-the-counter remedies are designed to help manage the symptoms and promote healing.
-From topical creams to natural remedies, there is a range of molluscum contagiosum treatment options available to individuals in St. Louis seeking relief from this contagious skin condition.
+In the quest for relief from molluscum contagiosum, nonprescription products offer a convenient and accessible solution.
+These over-the-counter remedies are formulated to help manage symptoms and promote healing.
+From topical creams to natural remedies, a variety of treatment options are available to individuals in St. Louis seeking relief from this contagious skin condition.

-When considering nonprescription products for molluscum contagiosum, it is essential to prioritize safety and efficacy.
-Look for products that contain ingredients known for their antiviral and soothing properties, such as tea tree oil or salicylic acid or benzoyl peroxide.
-Combining these ingredients with Cetaphil cream can be effective at reducing molluscum lesions.
+When considering nonprescription products for molluscum contagiosum, it's crucial to prioritize safety and efficacy.
+Look for products containing ingredients known for their antiviral and soothing properties, such as vitamin A (retinol or differing gel) tea tree oil, salicylic acid, or benzoyl peroxide.
+Combining these ingredients with Cetaphil cream can be effective in reducing molluscum lesions.

 FAQs